Human uses of birds: Symbolism and heraldry

 Birds have been seen as symbols, and used as such, though perceptions of bird species vary widely across cultures: some birds have a positive image in some regions, a negative image in others.

 Owls are associated with bad luck, witchcraft, and death in parts of Africa, but are regarded as wise across much of Europe.
 Hoopoes were considered sacred in Ancient Egypt and symbols of virtue in Persia, but were thought of as thieves across much of Europe, and harbingers of war in Scandinavia.

 In heraldry, birds, especially eagles, often appear in coats of arms.

 In Britain, over 3000 pubs have birds in their names, sometimes commemorating a local family with a bird from their coat of arms, sometimes for other reasons.
 There are dozens of pubs named "Crow's Nest" (nautical), "Dog & Duck" (wildfowling), "Eagle & Child" (heraldic), and "Falcon" (heraldic, or falconry), while over 600 pubs are named for swans.

 Birds, too, may symbolise human attributes such as stupidity or talkativeness.
 People have been called "birdbrain[ed]" or "cuckoo", among many other animal epithets.
 Birds feature prominently in often derogatory similes like "noisy as a goose" and metaphors including "to parrot".

 Mythology and religion

 Birds have appeared in mythology and religion in a variety of guises.

 Birds have featured as gods from the time of ancient Egypt, where the sacred ibis was venerated as a symbol of the god Thoth.
 In India, the peacock is perceived as Mother Earth among Dravidian peoples, while the Mughal and Persian emperors displayed their godlike authority by sitting in a Peacock Throne.
 In the Yazidi religion, Melek Taus the "Peacock Angel" is the central figure of their faith.
 In the cult of Makemake, the Tangata manu birds of Easter Island served as chiefs.

 Birds have been seen as spirit messengers of the gods.
 In Norse mythology, Hugin and Munin were ravens who whispered news into the ears of the god Odin.
 In the Etruscan and Roman religions of ancient Italy, priests were involved in augury, interpreting the words of birds while the "auspex" watched their activities to foretell events.
 In the Inca and Tiwanaku empires of South America, birds are depicted transgressing the boundaries between the earthly and underground spiritual realms.
 Indigenous peoples of the central Andes maintain legends of birds passing to and from metaphysical worlds.
 The mythical chullumpi bird is said to mark the existence of a portal between such worlds, and to transform itself into a llama.
-Among the Parsees of India and Iran, and among practitioners of Vajrayana Buddhism who believe in the transmigration of souls in Sikkim, Mongolia, Bhutan and Nepal, sky burial has been practised for centuries.
+Among the Parsees of India and Iran, and among practitioners of Vajrayana Buddhism who believe in the transmigration of souls in Sikkim, Mongolia, Bhutan and Nepal, sky burial has been practiced for centuries.
 In this ritual, corpses are left exposed for griffon vultures to pick clean.
 The practice is declining, not least because of the loss of most of the vulture population across South Asia to accidental poisoning by the anti-inflammatory veterinary drug diclofenac.